'Quickness' uses the power of Siri and the Shortcuts app to let you create new contacts, quickly and efficiently!

 Quickness has different 'styles' of shortcuts for your "Add Contact" activity:

-- Create Contact Detailed (add name, company name, email, phone, address, and note)
+- "Detailed Contact" (add name, company name, email, phone, address, and note)

-- Create Contact Name-only (the shortest, quickest way to add a contact, with only a name)
+- "Name-only Contact" (the shortest, quickest way to add a contact, with only a name)

 Voice-Activation

-To activate the shortcut by voice, you can bring up Siri (either through "Hey Siri", or by pressing the Siri button), and then say the shortcut name (e.g. "Quickness").
+To activate the shortcut by voice, you can bring up Siri (either through "Hey Siri", or by pressing the Siri button), and then say the shortcut name (e.g. "Quickness Add").
 This will bring up the 'interactive' Siri mode, which will prompt you for the information it needs to create the contact, depending on the 'style' of shortcut, and the customizations you've made.

 See it in action: